Anansi: Why men commit evil at night, children play in moonlight, disputes are settled in daytime, and Anansi is Nyame's messenger

-Anansi gathered feathers from every bird known and covered himself with them, and then flew above Nyame's village, startling the villagers.
-Nyame saw Anansi but did not recognize him within his disguise, and mused to himself that if Anansi were present, he'd know the name of the bird – because he'd said he knew that Nyame wished his son Owia to receive his stool and that he would give whoever could guess his yam's name the seat.
-He continued to ponder in secret while Anansi overheard Nyame's plan and finally flew away, removing his disguise.
-He went to Esum's village first and told him that his father wished to see him, but kept Nyame's plans secret.
-Night gave him roasted corn to eat as thanks and Anansi soon went to Osrane's village.
-Osrane was told the same, and he gave Anansi yam as thanks in return before the spider left for Owia's village, keeping the truth from Osrane as well.
-Soon, Anansi arrived and told Owia the same.
-Owia mentioned that he wished his father could see what he did so that he could know Owia's true intent, but decided he would treat Anansi the same, for his father had chosen him as his messenger and he wanted to treat him as he would his father Nyame.
-Owia then prepared the best sheep for Anansi to eat as thanks, and in return Anansi decided to tell Owia of his father's intentions in secret, revealing the name of the yam he'd harvested.
+Anansi gathered feathers from every bird known and used them to fly, posing as a bird above Nyame's village.
+The god didn't recognize Anansi and began to repeat his desire for Owia to receive his stool by guessing the yam's name.
+Anansi then did as Nyame asked and told Esum and Osrane to meet with Nyame; Esum gave Anansi roasted corn in exchange, while Osrane gave him a yam.
+Then, Anansi arrived at Owia's village and informed Owia his father wished to see him.

+Owia acknowledged his father's wishes and then prepared the best sheep for Anansi to eat as thanks.
+In return, Anansi decided to tell Owia of his father's intentions in secret, revealing the name of the yam he'd harvested.
 Anansi then made a pair of drums that would shout the yam's name so that Owia would remember the name of Nyame's yam, which was Kintinkyi, and the two returned to the other sons of Nyame.
-Anansi brought them each before Nyame, and Nyame called an assembly together so they could welcome Anansi and Nyame's sons.
-Anansi said he'd completed Nyame's task, and the Sky-God revealed his intentions to his three sons.
-He then told Esum, who was oldest, that he would be allowed to guess first.
-Yet, Esum did not know, and said its name was "Pona".
-The villagers booed him.
-Osrane, the second-oldest, was given a chance, but he also failed to guess the yam's name, assuming it was called "Asante".
-The villagers booed him also.
+Anansi brought them each before Nyame, and Nyame called an assembly together so they could welcome them all.
+The Sky-God revealed his intentions to his three sons and allowed them each to guess in order of birth.

+Esum, who was oldest, did not know the name of Nyame's yam and said its name was "Pona", drawing boos from the crowd.
+Osrane, the second-oldest, also failed and assumed it was called "Asante", causing the audience to boo him also.
 Owia, the youngest, was then given a chance to guess.
 Anansi played the drums as he had promised, and Owia remembered the true name of Nyame's yam, "Kintinkyi".
-The assembly cheered instead.
+Everyone cheered in response.

-Nyame then spoke to Esum, his eldest son, and punished him, for he had not paid attention to him while Nyame had raised him.
-Evil things thus would be done during Esum's time.
-Next Nyame scolded Osrane, who had also not listened to him while he raised him.
-Only children would frolic during his time.
-Finally, Nyame spoke to his youngest son Owia, and praised him.
-Nyame made him chief and told him that any issue that needed to be settled would take place during his time.
-He gave him the rainbow to protect himself from his brothers if they ever wished to harm him, and promised that it would remind his subjects who saw it that danger would not befall them.
-Lastly, he gave Anansi his blessing for knowing his inner-thoughts, and said Anansi would be known as his messenger.
+As a result, Nyame punished his son Esum and said evil things thus would happen during Esum's time; he told Osrane that only children would play during his.
+As for Owia, Nyame praised him and made a chief, saying that any issue that needed to be settled would take place during his time.
+Nyame gave Owia a rainbow as a promise that he and his village would be protected from his brothers.
+Lastly, he gave Anansi his blessing for knowing his inner-thoughts and made Anansi his messenger.